 We had originally planned on getting a 136″ van for compactness.
 Or maybe a normal-length 159″.
 In the end, we found a canceled special-order 159″ extended with immediate availability and a good price.
-With this extra space, we thought it would be nice to be able to bring along a couple of extra people safely, and dual-use those seats for lounging and eating.
+We use these seats for lounging and eating.

 Ford Transit Seats

 We decided on using multiple “single” seats from a Ford Transit.
 These were readily available as new-take-outs on eBay and seem to have a reasonable price.
-We liked that they are made by a major car manufacturer so we could be assured that they meet current safety standards–assuming that they are securely mounted, of course.
 And they have built-in seat belts which are more simple and trustworthy than trying to rig up our own seat belts.
 We also liked that they were relatively compact and easy to move from track to track.

 The Ford Transit seats are available in a variety of coverings.
 We chose some basic vinyl grey for ease of care.
 The grey vinyl matches the grey vinyl insets on the ProMaster seats fairly well, so they do not clash too horribly.
 Here is a collage I assembled from several e-bay listings: